 Digital engineering environments present various opportunities to reduce project costs and they all relate to enhanced system integration.
 When everyone has real-time access to the work produced by others, they execute day-to-day tasks more efficiently and make decisions based on information that is more accurate.

 In both greenfield and brownfield projects, cost savings will accrue from:

 - Streamlined design and fabrication integration

 Fully-Integrated Engineering Workflow

-Digital project execution, data from vendor systems seamlessly integrates into the project system architecture, which supports a broad variety of industry-standard file formats and data structures.
+Digital project execution data from vendor systems seamlessly integrate into the project system architecture, which supports a broad variety of industry-standard file formats and data structures.

 Stakeholders in all project phases benefit from this integration.
 Early advantages include access to design information as it progresses and a convenient “one-stop shop” for all project deliverables.